Last updated on March 3, 2026

 Estrid, the Masked

-Estrid, the Masked is a Bant planeswalker that’s a nice fit for enchantment decks and that can also be your commander.
-Its middle ability is a strong one for aura-based decks since it gives totem armor to a certain permanent, but it’s the ultimate that we’re interested in today.
-It takes two turns to load the ultimate, and once it’s fired, you’ll mill 7 cards and return all enchantments in the graveyard back to the battlefield.
+Estrid, the Masked is a Bant planeswalker that can be your commander and fits perfectly in enchantment decks.
+Its middle ability is a strong one for aura-based decks since it gives umbra armor to a permanent, but it’s the ultimate that we’re interested in today.
+It takes two turns to load the ultimate, and once it’s fired, you’ll mill seven cards and return all enchantments in the graveyard back to the battlefield.

 Triumphant Reckoning